Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 The Importance of Onsite Sanitation

-Onsite sanitation plays a vital role in maintaining public health, preserving the environment, and ensuring access to sanitation facilities for all.
+Onsite or decentralized sanitation plays a vital role in maintaining public health, preserving the environment, and ensuring access to sanitation facilities for all.
 It is particularly crucial in areas where centralized sewer systems are not feasible.

 Decentralized Sanitation is a critical component of ensuring public health and environmental safety.
 Here's why it's so important: